Programme

 Klaus Ilmonen, Hannes Snellman, Hanken School of Economics

-Malcolm Jorgensen, Max Planck Institute
+Malcolm Jorgensen, Max Planck Institute for Comparative Public Law and International Law

 Jens Hillebrand Pohl, FIIA (chair)